Idono87/isValidator/docs/usage/validation.md

 # Error Reports
-[Validate][validate] and [ValidateValue][validatevalue] both return an [ErrorReport][errorreport] once validation has finished.
+[Validate][validate] and [ValidateValue][validatevalue] both return an [ErrorReport][errorreport] either when constraints validation fails or the object/value validation fails.
 The error report is a union type of ```undefined | ErrorStructure```.
 The error structure is a nested object containing reported errors and mirrors a combine structure of the object/value being validated and the constraints object.

 ```typescript
 import { ErrorReport, IConstraints, Validate } from 'isValidator';